<?xml version="1.0" encoding="UTF-8"?>

 <description><![CDATA[Nolawi wrote a piece about Munit&#8217;s video &#8220;Noro Noro&#8221; a little over a year ago.
 He was referring more to her style of music and how much he loved the fact that it was not synthesized, or over synthesized, like a lot of Ethiopian music nowadays.
 I don&#8217;t remember how I met Munit, but I [...]]]></description>

-<content:encoded><![CDATA[<p style="text-align: center;"><a href="http://s23.photobucket.com/albums/b391/missghandi27/?action=view&amp;current=munit.jpg" target="_blank"><img class="aligncenter" src="http://i23.photobucket.com/albums/b391/missghandi27/munit.jpg" border="0" alt="Photobucket" /></a></p>
+<content:encoded><![CDATA[<p style="text-align: center;"><a href="http://s23.photobucket.com/albums/b391/missghandi27/?action=view&amp;current=munit.jpg" target="_blank"><img class="aligncenter" src="http://i23.photobucket.com/albums/b391/missghandi27/munit.jpg" alt="Photobucket" border="0" /></a></p>

 <p>Nolawi wrote a piece about Munit&#8217;s video <a href="http://www.bernos.com/blog/2009/04/16/ere-unsynthesized/">&#8220;Noro Noro&#8221;</a> a little over a year ago.
 He was referring more to her style of music and how much he loved the fact that it was not synthesized, or over synthesized, like a lot of Ethiopian music nowadays.</p>

 <p>I don&#8217;t remember how I met Munit, but I remember the first time I saw her sing.
-It was at an event organized in DC with the Ethiopian Student Association 5-6 years ago.
-I remember seeing this tiny woman, with so much energy walking around and talking to mutual friends.
+It was 6 years ago at an event organized in DC by the Ethiopian Student Association .
+I remember seeing this tiny woman with so much energy walking around and talking to mutual friends.
 Her laugh was infectious.
 Little did I know, she had a voice that could render a room silent.<span id="more-1906"></span></p>

-<p>Munit has sang back up for Wayna and has collaborated with countless artists.
+<p>Munit sang back up for <a href="http://wayna.net/">Wayna</a> and has collaborated with countless artists.
 For those of you who had a chance to go back to Ethiopia in the last few months, she had a successful few months at Club Alize.</p>

 <p>I could go on and on about her and her music, but I&#8217;d rather you come and see her perform and be blown away.
 Bernos&#8217; 4th year anniversary on Sat May 29th is at The Warehouse Loft.
 She&#8217;ll be performing alongside <a href="http://www.bernos.com/blog/2010/04/23/hello-world/">BSheba</a> and <a href="http://www.bernos.com/blog/2010/04/09/on-a-day-like-this/">Meklit Hadero</a>.
 Make sure to purchase your tickets <a href="http://www.bernos.com/meklit">for the show</a>.</p>